thad75/TP-ENSEA-ELEVE/README.md

 ## How to

+You won't need anything but Google Colab to do the labs.
 The labs are written into Notebooks.
 You can open the notebooks using Open to Colab button.
-Don't forget to enable the GPU on Google Colaboratory and to save the notebooks into your personal Google Drive.
+Don't forget to enable the GPU on Google Colaboratory and save he notebooks into your personal Google Drive.